 Curro has several key resources at its disposal with which it creates value for all its stakeholders.

-INPUTS ACTIVITIES Curro's financial inputs come The group uses its financial capital to: • Maintain and improve existing campuses from: Equity financing Develop new campuses • Internally generated cash flows Acquire schools Debt funding • Develop new and enhance existing curriculums • Cover its operating costs • Invest in the continuous training and development of its teachers and support staff Financial The group repaid a term loan with a high interest capital cost in June 2021 and introduced a more flexible revolving credit facility of R500 million during the year to fund its future expansion plans insofar as it may exceed operating cash flows generated.
-Curro's campuses, curriculum and In 2021 Curro invested: Productive/ amounted to R14 million. manufactured capital Human capital inputs are as Curro invests financial capital to employ and follows: develop human capital through: • Skilled and experienced • Continuous professional development teachers across the various Curro • The provision of appropriate remuneration, schooling models with the ability incentives and an employee retention scheme to engage their learners in all • Internship programmes for various occupations, including IT, marketing and teaching domains of learning Motivated and competent • Continuous development of a culture of teaching, administrative and strength-based leadership in all Curro schools through ongoing development coaching support staff Centralised head office staff to initiatives provide essential shared services • Keeping its employees safe and healthy by to schools to enable them to ensuring that its facilities comply with the Human Occupational Health and Safety Act, No. 85 focus on education capital of 1993, as amended ('OHASA') and other regulations, inter alia COVID-19 requirements and restrictions
+INPUTS ACTIVITIES Curro's financial inputs come The group uses its financial capital to: • Maintain and improve existing campuses • Equity financing • Develop new campuses Internally generated cash flows Acquire schools • Develop new and enhance existing curriculums Debt funding • Cover its operating costs Invest in the continuous training and development of its teachers and support staff Financial The group repaid a term loan with a high interest capital cost in June 2021 and introduced a more flexible revolving credit facility of R500 million during the year to fund its future expansion plans insofar as it may exceed operating cash flows generated.
+In 2021 Curro invested: Curro's campuses, curriculum and teachers form the heartbeat of its productive capital.
+Growing its • R1 million in an acquisition Investment in the development of the curriculum capital.
+Productive/ amounted to R14 million. manufactured capital Curro invests financial capital to employ and Human capital inputs are as develop human capital through: follows: • Skilled and experienced Continuous professional development teachers across the various Curro • The provision of appropriate remuneration, schooling models with the ability incentives and an employee retention scheme to engage their learners in all • Internship programmes for various occupations, domains of learning including IT, marketing and teaching Motivated and competent • Continuous development of a culture of teaching, administrative and strength-based leadership in all Curro schools support staff through ongoing development coaching Centralised head office staff to initiatives provide essential shared services • Keeping its employees safe and healthy by to schools to enable them to ensuring that its facilities comply with the Human Occupational Health and Safety Act, No. 85 focus on education capital of 1993, as amended ('OHASA') and other regulations, inter alia COVID-19 requirements and restrictions